 - (a) By Authority Vendor.
-Except as otherwise provided herein, this Authority wholly-owned subsidiary or affiliate of Authority Vendor, without the written consent of the Airport Authority, which consent may be withheld, conditioned or delayed for any reason or without cause. - (b) By the Airport Authority.
+Except as otherwise provided herein, this Authority Vendor Agreement may not be assigned by Authority Vendor, except to a wholly-owned subsidiary or affiliate of Authority Vendor, without the written consent of the Airport Authority, which consent may be withheld, conditioned or delayed for any reason or without cause. - (b) By the Airport Authority.
 This Authority Vendor Agreement may be assigned by the Airport Authority to any person or entity upon written notice of such assignment to Authority Vendor.